Enhancing the free music experience

 With $1 million in the bank, the Levitt Pavilion’s board of directors and staff began 2018 with a capital campaign to make the facility’s restrooms a reality.
 In looking at the possibilities and thinking about the future, a hospitality suite was added above the restrooms.
 The Levitt concluded its 2018 concert season with a ceremonial ground-breaking for the project, and construction began the day after the 2019 summer concert season ended.

-Levitt Pavilion Arlington is proud to introduce the new Baylor Scott & White Orthopedic and Spine Levitt Hospitality Center.
+Levitt Pavilion Arlington is proud to introduce the new Baylor Scott & White Orthopedic and Spine Levitt Center.
 The $3.4 million project includes: